Country action

 National Plans

-In November 2020, the IMO’s MEPC adopted resolution MEPC.327(75) to encourage member states to develop national action plans that will initiate shipping decarbonisation at national level (IMO, 2020).
-To date eight countries (Japan, Norway, Finland, India, Singapore, South Korea, the Marshall Islands and the UK) have published National Action Plans (NAPs) to address domestic maritime decarbonisation (IMO, 2022).
+In November 2020, the IMO adopted resolution MEPC.327(75) to encourage member states to develop national action plans to initiate shipping decarbonisation at national level (IMO, 2020).
+To date, 10 countries (Japan, Norway, Finland.
+France, India, Singapore, the Solomon Islands, South Korea, the Marshall Islands, and the UK) have published National Action Plans (NAPs) to address domestic maritime decarbonisation.
+France and the Solomon Islands were the latest countries to published their plans in 2025 (IMO, 2025b).

 Non-state actors and Initiatives